kissmybutton/motorcortex-leonsans/README.md

 | leading |  The distance between each line of text  |  number    |
 | size |  size of text   |  number |

-Along with the attributes, all `LeonIncident` incidents must take on their props the `selector` key which should target the id of their parent LeonSans via the convention: `!#<canvasId>`
+Along with the attributes, all `LeonIncident` incidents must take on their props the `selector` key which targets the canvas id of their parent Clip via the convention: `!#<canvasId>`

 # License
 [MIT License](https://opensource.org/licenses/MIT)